Apollo

 Price: Free

-Main amenities: toilets, dogs allowed, no fires
+Main amenities: restrooms, dogs allowed, no fires

 Boddington Free RV Park